Beate Sirota Gordon: Honors, retirement and legacy

 Gordon retired from the directorship at the Asia Society in 1991, continuing as Senior Consultant for Performing Arts until July 1993.
 She received an Honorary Doctor of Fine Arts degree from Mills College in 1991, and the President's Medal from the College of the City of New York in 1992.
 In November 1998 she received the Order of the Sacred Treasure, Gold Rays with Rosette, from the Japanese government.
 She also received an honorary Doctor of Law degree from Smith College in 2008, and was awarded an honorary Ph.D. from Mills College in 2011, where a collection of her papers now resides.

 The Japanese television network, Asahi Broadcasting Corporation (ABC), produced a 90-minute documentary on Gordon's life, first broadcast in Japan on May 22, 1993.
 A Japanese-language biography, Christmas 1945: The Biography of the Woman Who Wrote the Equal Rights Clause of the Japanese Constitution, was published on October 20, 1995.
 The English version of this book was published in March 1998 under the title The Only Woman in the Room: A Memoir.
 A play based on Gordon's role in writing the Japanese constitution, A String of Pearls by James Miki, was performed by the Seinen Gekijo in Tokyo, in April 1998.
 Gordon also lectured extensively in the United States and in Japan on her role in writing the Japanese constitution.

 The film The Sirota Family and the 20th Century, produced by Tomoko Fujiwara, made its debut in the West in Paris in April 2009.
 It is the story of Gordon's father's family and their flight from Europe into the diaspora.

-Minor planet 5559 Beategordon discovered by Eleanor Helin is named in her honor.
-The official naming citation was published by the Minor Planet Center on 8 November 2019 (M.P.C.
+The asteroid 5559 Beategordon, discovered by Eleanor Helin, is named in her honor.
+The official naming citation was published by the Minor Planet Center on November 8, 2019 (M.P.C.
 117229).

 Jeff Gottesfeld published a 2020 book for children, celebrating Gordon's activism and documenting the historical struggle for equal rights.